 Children and families needing additional special services will be referred to licensed professional counselors.

-The 2016 Fall session will begin in September.
+The 2018 Winter session will begin in January.

 To Register of For More Information Contact our Kids in Divorce Coordinator Beverly Ritz